piotrklibert/ffipf/README.md

 ### What is it?

 A dynamic Emacs module for finding files in directory hierarchies.
-Compiled for performance and written in Nim.
+Compiled to native and written in Nim.

+The fuzzy matching and sorting algorithm is very well suited for navigation in deeply nested hierachies of directories.

 ### How to use